tklab-tud/ID2T/README.md

 ## Usage

 ID2T is an awesome tool with lots of interesting functionality for the creation of network traffic datasets.
-You can use it for injection of **simulated attack** into the existing network traffic data or get **detailed statistic** about existing data.
+You can use it for injection of **simulated attack** into the existing network traffic data or get **detailed statistics** about existing data.
 Check out the [Usage examples](https://github.com/tklab-tud/ID2T#usage-examples) section of the official repository to get more information about ID2T capabilities.

 The following sections present extended ID2T functionality with a focus on **modification and insertion of existing packet traces**.
+The goal of this functionality is to modify shared annotated units of network traffic instead of their artificial generation.

-### Injection Configuration
+### Inject Configuration

 ### Basic Commands

+Use the following command to start injection of an annotated unit into the target trace file using properties specified in the configuration.
+The command produces a target file with the injected unit in the same directory as the target file.
+If you want to get only annotated unit modified by statistics from target file, append argument `-ie`.

+`$ ./id2t -i <target_file> -a Mix custom.payload.file=<configuration> inject.at-timestamp=<inject_timestamp>`

 ## Contribution